 The research activities of the State Institute for Family Research at the University of Bamberg are supported and reviewed by the Institute Advisory Board.
 This is made up of two professors, a representative of the Bavarian State Ministry of Family, Labor and Social Affairs, a staff representative, as well as the Director of the Institute.
 The Institute Advisory Board is responsible for stipulating the annual work programme, advising and supporting the research activities of the ifb scientifically, deciding on third-party funding, and filling scientific vacancies.

-Members of the Institute Advisory Board in 2018:
+Members of the Institute Advisory Board:

-- Prof. Henriette Engelhardt-Wölfler (ifb)
+- Prof. Dr. Henriette Engelhardt-Wölfler (ifb)

-- Prof. Guido Heineck (Bamberg University)
+- Prof. Dr. Guido Heineck (University of Bamberg)

 The vice-director of the institute belongs to the Institute Advisory Board in a consultative role.

 Image: Regina Neumann/ifb